PelionIoT/meta-mbl/docs/wifi.md

     psk="my-passphrase"
 }
 ```
-Alternatively, you can use a hash of the passphrase rather than using it in plain text to the configuration file.
+Alternatively, you can use a hash of the passphrase rather than using it in plain text in the configuration file.

 **Generating a hash of a passphrase**

 To generate a network block containing the hash, use the `wpa_passphrase` utility, as follows:

 ```
-wpa_passphrase my-ssid my-passphrase
+# wpa_passphrase my-ssid my-passphrase

 network={
         ssid="my-ssid"
         #psk="my-passphrase"
         psk=85892d35689549be10f89580f60dd53dd3e65696fe61f4a8e99ac75e110d94c7
 }
+#
 ```
 Remove the line containing `my-passphrase` before adding the network block to `wpa_supplicant.conf`: